 Hello, my name is Kevin Small.
-I am presently a Research Scientist at
+I am presently a machine learning scientist at

 Tufts Medical Center in the